open-telemetry/opentelemetry-specification/specification/metrics/api.md

 the semantic interpretation of an instrument; the API instead prefers instruments that support a single method with fixed interpretation.

-All measurements captured by the API are associated with an instrument, which gives the measurement its semantic properties.
+All measurements captured by the API are associated with instrument used to make the measurement, thus giving the measurement its semantic properties.
 Instruments are created and defined through calls to a `Meter` API, which is the user-facing entry point to the SDK.